loucifer-x/PROSECUTOR/README.md

 ## Prerequisites

-This project requires an **ngrok** tunnel for features that rely on receiving HTTP callbacks.
+This project(SSRF SCANNER) requires an **ngrok** tunnel for features that rely on receiving HTTP callbacks.

 1. Download and install **ngrok**.
 2. Authenticate your ngrok client with your account.